Which laminator do you recommend?

 What aspect ratio can I obtain?

-The aspect ratio increases with the thickness of the film, typically, 5:1 for 10µm files to over 20:1 for 200µm files and above.
+The aspect ratio increases with the thickness of the film, the aspect ratio is 5:1 for 10µm film sheets to over 20:1 for 200µm film sheets and above.

 Are SUEX and ADEX films “optically clear”?

 SUEX and ADEX films are transparent but are yellow to yellow-brown after processing.
 The higher the process temperature, the greater the color.

 Adhesion is dependent on the substrate and the film thickness.
 We can provide recommendations to improve adhesion for various substrates.